Nani A. Coloretti: Department of Housing and Urban Development

 On March 6, 2014, President Barack Obama nominated Coloretti to be the next United States deputy secretary of housing and urban development.
 On December 2, 2014, she was confirmed by the United States Senate by a vote of 68–28.
 As deputy secretary, she was the highest-ranking Filipino American in the Obama administration.

 Urban Institute

 In 2017, Coloretti was appointed as senior vice president for financial and business strategy and treasurer at the Urban Institute.
 She has also been a fellow of the National Academy of Public Administration and a strategic advisor to government executives at the Partnership for Public Service.

 Office of Management and Budget

 After elevating Shalanda Young from the deputy position to the OMB's permanent director, President Joe Biden announced the nomination of Coloretti to serve as deputy director of the Office of Management and Budget.
 She was previously floated as a candidate for the director position following the failed nomination of Neera Tanden.
-On March 29, 2022, Coloretti was confirmed by the United States Senate by 57–41.
+On March 29, 2022, the United States Senate invoked cloture on her nomination by a 56–43 vote.

+Coloretti was confirmed later that day by a 57–41 vote.